 - Dilute Smoke calico

-The 8 calico Maine Coon coats listed above are all recognized by the Cat Fanciers’ Association (CFA) and are all eligible to enter into the organization’s cat shows – as long as they are female!
+The 8 calico Maine Coon types are all recognized by the Cat Fanciers’ Association (CFA) and are all eligible to enter into the organization’s cat shows – as long as they are female!

 The CFA currently does NOT officially recognize any cats with genetic anomalies and as the male calico Maine Coon falls into this category (see Calico Genetics) he is currently refused entry into official competitions.